Aryeh Leib Baron: Early life

 Rabbi Aryeh Leib Baron was born on March 2, 1912, in the town of Horodok in the Minsk Region of Belarus, then part of the Russian Empire, to Reuven Baranovich (his last name, Baron, is a shortened version of "Baranovich").
-His Hebrew birthday was on Taanis Esther.
+His Hebrew birthday was on the Fast of Esther.
 In his youth, he studied under Rabbi Avraham Kalmanowitz in Rakov and later at a yeshiva in Stowbtsy, Belarus.
 As a younger man, he studied in the Baranovich Yeshiva under Rabbi Elchonon Wasserman and Rabbi David Rappoport.
-Rabbi Wasserman used the notes that he took in shiur (class) to publish his sefer, Kovetz He'aros.
-He also developed a close relationship with Rabbi Yisroel Yaakov Lubchansky, the mashgiach in Baranovich and ate Shabbos meals at his house for a time.
-In the early 1930s, Rabbi Baron went to study in the Mir Yeshiva, where he stayed until the outbreak of World War II, when the yeshiva escaped to Vilnius.
+Wasserman used the notes that he took in shiur (class) to publish his sefer, Kovetz He'aros.
+In the early 1930s, Baron went to study in the Mir Yeshiva, where he stayed until the outbreak of World War II, when the yeshiva escaped to Vilnius.
 In 1940, with the aid of Chiune Sugihara, then-Japanese consul to Kaunas, the yeshiva fled from Nazi-occupied Europe to Kobe, in Japan, from where they were transferred to Shanghai, in China.
-After several years, much of the yeshiva emigrated to the United States, Rabbi Baron included.
+After several years, much of the yeshiva immigrated to the United States, including Baron.
 He then married the daughter of Rabbi Chaim Eliezer Samson, rosh yeshiva of Yeshivas Chofetz Chaim in Baltimore.

 Rabbinic career

-In 1948, Rabbi Leib Baron was appointed rosh yeshiva of Yeshiva Merkaz HaTorah in Montréal, replacing Rabbi Eliyahu Simcha Chazzan who had become rosh yeshiva of Torah Vodaath in New York City in 1945.
-He stayed as rosh yeshiva for 24 years, often sending students to learn in the major yeshivos in the United States.
+In 1948, Baron was appointed rosh yeshiva of Yeshiva Merkaz HaTorah in Montréal, replacing Rabbi Eliyahu Simcha Chazzan who had become rosh yeshiva of Torah Vodaath in New York City in 1945.
+He was rosh yeshiva for 24 years.
 In 1973, he founded Beis Medrash Merkaz HaTalmud which he led until his move to Israel.
 He also founded Yeshiva Ahavas HaTorah Baranovich in Jerusalem.
-On October 3, 2011, Rabbi Leib Baron passed away, a few months after his hundredth birthday.
+Baron died on October 3, 2011, a few months after his hundredth birthday.
 He was buried on Har HaMenuchot in Jerusalem.